Tyn-y-Coed Farmhouse

 Tyn-y-Coed Farmhouse is a Georgian farm house and grade II listed building in Caerdeon, Barmouth, Gwynedd, Wales.
 It was built in 1756 and later extended and altered in 1884.
-The property includes 8 bedrooms, 5 bathrooms, and outbuildings such as a barn, and an original horse stable.
+The property includes 8 bedrooms and 5 bathrooms; the outbuildings include a barn and an original horse stable.
 The house is surrounded by approximately 15 acres of land, with some trees dating back to the 16th century.
 The rubble-built farmhouse and slate roof was listed approximately in 1995.